 - hiring and training of employees

-If you are not sure how to develop a IPPC document, you can purchase the template here.
+If you are not sure how to develop a APPC document, you can purchase the template here.

 Customer Due Diligence (“CDD”)

-The CDD requirements are set out in Article 7 of the MLCA.
-CDD is intended to enable the CPAs to form a reasonable belief that it knows the true identity of each customer and, with an appropriate degree of confidence, knows the type of business and transactions the customer is likely to undertake.
-Depending on specific circumstances and risk profiles, CPAs may also need to conduct additional measures (referred to as enhanced customer due diligence (“EDD”)).
+The CDD requirements are set out in Schedule 2 to the AMLO.
+CDD is intended to enable the TCSP to form a reasonable belief that it knows the true identity of each customer and, with an appropriate degree of confidence, knows the type of business and transactions the customer is likely to undertake.
+Depending on specific circumstances and risk profiles, TCSPs may also need to conduct additional measures (referred to as enhanced customer due diligence (“EDD”)).

-The CDD measures applicable to the CPAs are:
+The CDD measures applicable to the TCSPs are:

 - identifying the customer and verifying the customer’s identity using documents, data or information provided by reliable and independent source;

-- obtaining information on the purpose and intended nature of the business relationship (if any) established with the CPA unless the purpose and intended nature are obvious; and
+- obtaining information on the purpose and intended nature of the business relationship (if any) established with the TCSP unless the purpose and intended nature are obvious; and

 - if a person purports to act on behalf of the customer, to identify the person and taking reasonable measures to verify the person’s identity, and to verify the person’s authority to act on behalf of the customer.